ylipacbio/IsoSeq-3.0/README.md

 Without PBSMRTPipe, the analysis is performed in 3 steps:

-1. Run CCS on your subreads, generating a CCS BAM file, and generate an XML from the BAM file.
+1. Run CCS on your subreads, generating a CCS BAM file.
+Then generate an XML from the BAM file.
-2. Run Classify on your reads with the XML as input, generating a FASTA.
+2. Run Classify on your CCSs with the XML as input, generating a FASTA of annotated sequences.
 3. Run Cluster on the FASTA produced by Classify, generating polished isoforms.

 __Step 1.
 CCS__

-First run the ccs command on your subreads.
+First convert your subreads to circular consensus sequences.
 You can do this with the command:

      ccs ccs.bam subreads.bam